LucaBlanchi/postgres-buddy/README.md

 following the examples.
 You can use the functions exported by queryExecutor.js file to execute queries.

 ## React to notifications
-To react to notifications, add a new listener in the channels constant in notificationHandler.js file, following the examples.
+To react to notifications leveraging pg-listen, add a new listener in the channels constant in notificationHandler.js file, following the examples.
-You can use the functions exported by queryExecutor.js file to execute queries.
+You can use the functions exported by the queryExecutor.js file to execute queries.